201702083/201702083/README.md

 - Enjoy not only Front-end but also Back-end.

 ### Interest
-- SQL DB control
+- Optimizing DB control
-- fetching State machine
+- Fetching State machine
 - React-Native framework

 ## 프로젝트